 To investigate if obesity status influences insulin sensitivity in the presence of elevated glucocorticoids we performed an insulin tolerance test (ITT) on lean (NCD) and diet-induced obese (HFD) mice that were untreated (Water) or treated with glucocorticoids (Dexamethasone).
-HFD-fed, dexamethasone-treated mice were significantly more resistant to insulin-stimulated glucose disposal when compared to all other groups (Figure 1C).
-Additionally, HFD dexamethasone-treated mice exhibited dramatic fasting hyperglycemia, with a significant interaction between diet and drug (p=0.00009; Figure 1D).
+HFD-fed, dexamethasone-treated mice were significantly more resistant to insulin-stimulated glucose disposal when compared to all other groups (Figure 1A).
+Additionally, HFD dexamethasone-treated mice exhibited dramatic fasting hyperglycemia, with a significant interaction between diet and drug (p=0.00009; Figure 1B).
 While HFD animals had a 24% increase in fasting glucose when compared to NCD animals, in the presence of dexamethasone, HFD-fed animals had a 122% increase in fasting glucose relative to NCD controls not treated with dexamethasone.
 In the lean, NCD-fed animals, dexamethasone caused an 18% decrease in fasting glucose.

 To evaluate glucose homeostasis in more detail we performed hyperinsulinemic-euglycemic clamps in obese mice (11 weeks of HFD) treated with dexamethasone for the three weeks.
 This shorter HFD/dexamethasone exposure still caused dramatic insulin resistance, hyperglycemia and reductions in lean mass (Supplementary Figures 1A-D).
 Animals were clamped while conscious and glucose levels during the clamp as well as insulin turnover rate were similar between groups (Supplementary Figure 1E,F).
-During the hyperinsulinemic phase, the glucose infusion rate was 39% lower in obese dexamethasone-treated mice when compared to obese controls indicating insulin resistance at euglycemia (Figure 1E).
+During the hyperinsulinemic phase, the glucose infusion rate was 39% lower in obese dexamethasone-treated mice when compared to obese controls indicating insulin resistance at euglycemia (Figure 1C).
 Basal endogenous glucose production (EGP) was 37% higher in the dexamethasone- treated group (p=0.026).
-Moreover, in the control group, EGP was reduced to near zero by a high dose of insulin but only reduced 70% in the dexamethasone group (p=0.0091) resulting in glucose production being higher during the insulin phase in dexamethasone-treated mice (p=0.014) when compared to controls (Figure 1F-G).
-Glucose turnover was slightly decreased in the presence of insulin (p=0.141; Figure 1H).
+Moreover, in the control group, EGP was reduced to near zero by a high dose of insulin but only reduced 70% in the dexamethasone group (p=0.0091) resulting in glucose production being higher during the insulin phase in dexamethasone-treated mice (p=0.014) when compared to controls (Figure 1D-E).
+Glucose turnover was slightly decreased in the presence of insulin (p=0.141; Figure 1F).
 Despite these modest changes in glucose turnover, there were significant reductions in the obese, dexamethasone-treated animals in 2-deoxyglucose uptake in heart (34% reduced, p=0.0003) and gastrocnemius tissues (68% reduced; p=0.00002; Supplementary Figures 1G-H).
 These data suggest that increased glucose production and its impaired suppression by insulin are the likely causes of poor glycemic control in obese, dexamethasone-treated animals.

 HFD-Induced Liver Steatosis in Dexamethasone-Treated mice

 Obesity and chronic elevations in glucocorticoids are associated with NAFLD (7, 32).
-We observe increases in plasma ALT, a liver enzyme associated with liver disease, in Cushing’s patients with obesity (38% increase in non-obese subjects versus a 2.8 fold increase in subjects with obesity, p=0.13 for the interaction of disease and obesity status; Figure 2A).
 In our mouse model of HFD-fed, dexamethasone-treated mice, we observe drastically elevated liver triglycerides when compared to all other groups with a significant interaction of drug and diet (p=0.000068; Figure 2B).
-In support of this, H&E staining of hepatic tissue clearly depicts exacerbated lipid levels in the obese, dexamethasone-treated group when compared to obese controls and lean groups (Figure 2C).
+In support of this, H&E staining of hepatic tissue clearly depicts exacerbated lipid levels in the obese, dexamethasone-treated group when compared to obese controls and lean groups (Figure 2A).

-We used qPCR to measure the expression of genes involved in hepatic de novo lipogenesis, Srebf1 and Fasn, in liver lysates (Figure 2D).
+We used qPCR to measure the expression of genes involved in hepatic de novo lipogenesis, Srebf1 and Fasn, in liver lysates (Figure 2C-D).
 We observed no synergism in expression levels between HFD and dexamethasone.
 This finding indicates that lipid accumulation in response to dexamethasone treatment is likely occurring via mechanisms other than accelerated glucocorticoid-dependent activation of de novo lipogenesis.

 Dexamethasone Causes Decreased Fat Mass in Obese Mice